labtst-online/fast-auth_service/README.md

 ## License

-This service is licensed under the terms of the MIT license.
+This repository is licensed under the terms of the MIT license.